ZupIT/ritchie-docs/CONTRIBUTING.md

 Signed-off-by: Name < e-mail address >
 ```

-For this method, your name and e-mail must be the same registered to your GitHub account.
+For this method, your name and e-mail must be the same registered on your GitHub account.

 ### **Pull Requests**
 When you open a PR, follow the requisites below: